 Joy Manning is a food writer and recipe developer.
 Her work has appeared in many publications including The Philadelphia Inquirer and The Washington Post.
 She’s the author of "Almost Meatless" and "Stuff Every Cook Should Know."

 This roundup was updated by Jenny Kellerhals, a food writer and professional pastry chef for over a decade in NYC.
-Oven mitts that resist steam and oil are an essential part of every pastry kitchen, and Jenny prefers the Oxo Good Grips Pot Holders or the Le Creuset Fingertip Pot Holders for daily use.
+Oven mitts that resist steam and oil are an essential part of every pastry kitchen, and Jenny prefers the Oxo Good Grips Pot Holders for daily use.